erkdonovan-zz/erkdonovan.github.io/_posts/2014-09-07-vanessa-lee.md

 <img src="../images/blog-images/2014-9/P9092489.jpg">

-After talking for a while about Vanessa stopping my the office (where I work 9-5ish) to show me how the web based note system was coming, I convienced her that she needed me to take a few headshoots, just encase she ever needed one.
+After talking for a while about Vanessa stopping my the office (where I work 9-5ish) to show me how the web based note system was coming, I convienced her that she needed me to take a few headshots, just encase she ever needed one.

 And she did.